 The Group and the Company presents lease liabilities as a separate line item in the statement of financial position.
-Interest expense on the lease liability is presented within the finance cost in the profit or loss.
+Interest expense on the lease liability is presented within the finance cost in the Income Statement.

 (ae) Leases (cont'd.)

 (i) Accounting as lessee (cont'd.)